ngosteven/sparta-test-glossary/README.md

 ### Verification
 Confirmation by examination and through provision of objective evidence that specified requirements have been fulfilled.
 ### White box testing
+White-box test design techniques (also called structural or structure- based techniques) are used to derive test cases from an analysis of the program(code).Deriving test case after analysis or understanding programs is white box testing.
+(In contrast to black box testing where test cases are designed from specification).

 ### YAML